Building a Digital Strategy for Churches on a Budget

 Know your digital strategy goals.

-Is your goal with a digital strategy for your church simply to update your people on church announcements?
+Is your goal with a digital strategy for your church simply to keep your people updated on church events?
 Are you trying to attract new visitors?
 Shepherd folks from “interested” to “active?”
-Is your goal to be more visible?
+Is your goal to be more visible in your community?
 Trying to better engage current churchgoers?
 Or, all of the above?

-Once you clearly define what your church aims to accomplish with a digital strategy, you will have a rubric against which you can measure all of your digital communications.
+Once you clearly define what your church aims to accomplish with a digital strategy, you’ll have a rubric against which you can measure all of your digital communications.

 Know the right digital tools to use.

 It may seem like there is an infinite number of ways to engage with church members and visitors in the modern era.
 And, in some ways, there are.
-However, if you narrow it down, there are really only a few different digital tools you will use.
+However, if you narrow it down, there are only a few important digital tools you’ll need to utilize to accomplish your goals.
 Maybe there are infinite ways to use them.
 But that’s a good thing.
 It means you have the power to customize your digital strategy to the needs and goals of your church.

 Here are some things your church could have at its disposal: a website, email, social media, a mobile app, digital giving, and church management software.
 Beyond those, live streaming is another powerful point of connection you’ll want to utilize for your church’s digital strategy.
 Our advice – start small.
 What do you absolutely need to have access to in order to communicate with your audience?